 The industry requires high temperatures for production, primarily in cement manufacture, and this is an opportunity to safely utilise alternative combustible materials as fuel instead of non-renewable fossil fuels.
 Where fuels used are recognised as carbon neutral under EU Emissions Trading Scheme (EU ETS), this has the additional benefit of reducing the embodied carbon of cement.

 The concrete industry indicator shows the proportion of energy derived from materials diverted from the waste stream as a percentage of total energy use.
-In 2016, 28.7% of total energy use was from waste-derived fuels.
+In 2018, 33.5% of total energy use was from waste-derived fuels which is the highest value recorded since the strategy was launched in 2008.
 The 2020 target is to increase this to 50%.

 These indicators are part of the Waste section of the report and 2020 Commitments.
 An update on our Waste 2020 Commitments.